mertnuhoglu/study/pg/anki_study_postgresql.md

 %

-clozeq
 active

 ___

-## pgs: builtin functions 02: IS check null
+## pgs01: pgs: builtin functions 02: IS check null

 ··  `` <expression> IS [NOT] {{c1::NULL}}  `` <br>